 The Stock Option Plan, the PR Plan and the Share Purchase Plan are equity compensation plans of the Corporation which have been approved by Cipher's shareholders.
-As at December 31, 2018, Cipher did not have any equity compensation plans that had not been approved by shareholders nor any such plans in effect as of the date of this Circular.
-The following table sets forth the details of the securities authorized for issuance under the Stock Option plan and the PR Plan as at December 31, 2018:
+As at December 31, 2021, Cipher did not have any equity compensation plans that had not been approved by shareholders nor any such plans in effect as of the date of this Circular.
+The following table sets forth the details of the securities authorized for issuance under the Stock Option plan and the PR Plan as at December 31, 2021:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(2)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(1)

-Stock Option Plan 1,086,363 Nil See Note 2
+Stock Option Plan 554,080 2.36 See Note 1

-PR Plan 486,707 (1) Nil See Note 2
+PR Plan 202,409 Nil See Note 1

-Total 1,573,070 5.36 1,108,978(2)
+Total 756,489 1,819,611 (1)

-- (1) Includes the application of a performance multiplier of five applicable to an aggregate of 273,985 outstanding as at December 31, 2018. - (2) Each of the Stock Option Plan, the PR Plan and the Share Purchase Plan provide that the aggregate number of common shares that are issuable thereunder pursuant to outstanding awards or grants, together with common shares issuable pursuant to outstanding awards or grants under the Corporation's other security-based compensation arrangements shall not at any time exceed 10% of the Corporation's common shares then issued and outstanding.
-Accordingly, an aggregate of 1,108,978 common shares remained available for future issuance under the Stock Option Plan, the PR Plan and the Share Purchase Plan, collectively, as at December 31, 2018.
+(1) Each of the Stock Option Plan, the PR Plan and the Share Purchase Plan provide that the aggregate number of common shares that are issuable thereunder pursuant to outstanding awards or grants, together with common shares issuable pursuant to outstanding awards or grants under the Corporation's other security-based compensation arrangements shall not at any time exceed 10% of the Corporation's common shares then issued and outstanding.
+Accordingly, an aggregate of 1,837,175 common shares remained available for future issuance under the Stock Option Plan, the PR Plan and the Share Purchase Plan, collectively, as at December 31, 2021.

-As at the date hereof: (i) options to purchase an aggregate of 1,326,207 common shares are outstanding, representing approximately 4.9% of the issued and outstanding common shares; (ii) RSUs to acquire an aggregate of 362,143 common shares are outstanding, representing approximately 1.4% of the issued and outstanding common shares; and (ii) PSUs to acquire an aggregate of 193,725 common shares (assuming application of the maximum multiplier) are outstanding, representing approximately 0.7% of the issued and outstanding common shares for a total of 1,882,075 common shares issuable pursuant to outstanding awards.
-As a result, grants under the Corporation's equity compensation plans to purchase a total of 810,308 common shares, representing approximately 3.0% of the issued and outstanding common shares, are available for grant as of the date hereof.
+As at December 31, 2021: (i) options to purchase an aggregate of 554,080 common shares are outstanding, representing approximately 2.13% of the issued and outstanding common shares; (ii) RSUs to acquire an aggregate of 202,409 common shares are outstanding, representing approximately 0.78% of the issued and outstanding common shares; for a total of 756,489 common shares issuable pursuant to outstanding awards.
+As a result, grants under the Corporation's equity compensation plans to purchase a total of 1,37,175 common shares, representing approximately 7.1% of the issued and outstanding common shares, are available for grant as of December 31, 2021.

-During the financial year ended December 31, 2018: (i) an aggregate of 375 options were exercised resulting in the issuance of 375 common shares; (ii) an aggregate of 35,525 RSUs vested resulting in the issuance of an equal number of common shares; (iii) 7,197 PSUs vested; and (iv) an aggregate of 58,490 common shares were issued under the Share Purchase Plan.
+During the financial year ended December 31, 2021: (i) an aggregate of 101,695 RSUs vested resulting in the issuance of an equal number of common shares; and (ii) an aggregate of 40,151 common shares were issued under the Share Purchase Plan; and (iii) an aggregate of 32,615 stock options were exercised.
+No PSU's vested or were granted.